-A frequentist statician would use the likelihood to determine the best measurement of $\sigma{t\bar{t}}$ but would in principle not use the shape of the observed likelihood function to estimate a confidence interval.
-She or he would have to define the appropriate ensemble that should be used in making a frequentist calculation where one would one could model the ensemble as a repetition of the measurement, taking into account changes in procedure and assumptions that result in the variations in the parameters that introduce the "systematic uncertainties."
+A frequentist statistician could use the likelihood to determine the best measurement of $\sigma{t\bar{t}}$ .
+However, the most robust technique to define a confidence interval given the complexity of the liklihood function would be to perform a Monte Carlo calculation.
+She or he would have to define the appropriate ensemble of repetitions of the measurement, taking into account changes in procedure and assumptions that result in the variations in the parameters that introduce the "systematic uncertainties."
 To the extent that each parameter does have a single true value and the experiment provides different estimates of its value when repeated (as modelled by the Gaussian distribution function incorporated into the likelihood function), a standard frequentist confidence interval could be determined.
 However, this approach could be computationally very prohibitive.
 Practical approaches to address this calculation are available [6].